Zarhult/jstats/README.md

 # jstats

-`jstats` is a python script intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
+`jstats` is a python program intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
 Features include:
 * Works on websites, ebooks (.epub), html files, and text files
 * Generates frequency lists (only of morphemes unknown to the user, if desired)
 * Determines how many of the most frequent morphemes must be known for a certain level of comprehension